Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Founded by Trenitalia and FNM (Ferrovie Nord Milano), Trenord run suburban and regional trains in Lombardy and from Lombardy to Ticino, the Italian-speaking region in Switzerland.
 With Trenord, you can travel between Milan, Bergamo, Como, Varese, Pavia, Brescia, Chiasso, Milan Malpensa Airport and Bergamo Orio al Serio Airport in total comfort.
 All Trenord trains have First and Second Class and offer special discounts to travellers under 14, over 60 and groups.

-Compare the different travel classes offered by Trenord and Trenitalia Eurocity when travelling from Prague to Tirano.
+Compare the different travel classes offered by RegioJet, Trenord and Trenitalia Eurocity when travelling from Prague to Tirano.

-Onboard services on Trenord and Trenitalia Eurocity
+What are the onboard services on RegioJet, Trenord and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Prague to Tirano.